2k1-Pinequest/Quest/README.md

 # 📚 Edusnap

 **Background:**
-For mathematics teachers in general education schools, the task of reviewing students’ homework and notebooks is notably time-consuming.
-Research indicates that mathematics teachers spend an average of **3–4 minutes assessing each student’s written solutions**.
-Given the volume of students and the frequency of assignments, this significantly amplifies teachers’ daily workload.
-Consequently, teachers have limited opportunity to provide personalized feedback, which is essential for enhancing students’ mathematical understanding and skills.

-**Goal:**
-To mitigate this challenge, the proposed system seeks to optimize the grading process and reduce the time required for evaluation.

-### 📌 How the system works
-1. Teachers establish a **virtual classroom** for each mathematics course.
-2. Students **enroll** in the classroom using a **unique code** and submit assignments electronically.
-3. Assignments are submitted as **image files** (photos or scanned solutions).
-4. An **AI module** automatically evaluates the solutions, generating **feedback + scores**.
-This system reduces workload, enhances grading efficiency, ensures fair feedback, and supports improved learning outcomes in mathematics.
+In traditional education, mathematics teachers spend a large portion of their day manually collecting and grading students’ homework, often only checking whether answers are correct or incorrect while overlooking AI-assisted insights.
+Research shows that assessing a single student’s solution usually takes 2–4 minutes, and in classes with many students and frequent assignments, this workload can quickly become overwhelming, leaving little time for personalized guidance.
+A web-based platform allows teachers to efficiently review all student submissions in a scrollable format, quickly identifying which problems each student solved correctly or incorrectly.
+By automating parts of the grading process, the system significantly reduces teachers’ workload, frees up time for direct interaction with students, and ensures timely feedback.
+This not only helps prevent learning gaps and keeps students on track but also empowers teachers to focus on fostering problem-solving skills, guiding understanding, and improving overall classroom learning outcomes.

 ---

 ## 📖 Terminology
 - **Room** – Virtual workspace created by the teacher.
 - **Room Code** – Unique code for students to join a classroom.
-- **Assignment** – Task given by the teacher (text, PPT, Word, images).
+- **Assignment** –  A task or coursework given by the teacher.
+Students can submit it in images.
 - **Submission** – Work submitted by students (text or files).
 - **AI Analysis** – Automatic evaluation + feedback generation.
 - **Manual Review** – Teacher reviews submissions with low/average AI scores.